-- Cylinders are secured in a safe manner - Cylinders containing flammable gas should not be stored in part of a building used for any other purpose - Cylinders must be stored away from sources of ignition and flammable materials and protected from external heat sources - Ensure all cylinders are correctly marked to show contents and hazards associated with contents - LPG cylinders not to be stored in cellars or near drains
+- Solution contracts and secured in a safe manner. - Cylinders containing flammable gas should not be stored in part of a building used for any other purpose. - Cylinders must be stored away from sources of ignition and flammable materials and protected from external heat sources. - be Ensure all cylinders are correctly marked to show contents and hazards associated with contents. - LPG cylinders not to be stored in cellars or near drains.